Skip to Content

 It took us a few tries to master the recipe which we’re excited to share.
 But, first, we want to give Cacio e Pepe a proper introduction.

-The History of Cacio e Pepe
+The History Of Cacio E Pepe

 Cacio e Pepe at Mercato di Testaccio in Rome

-We ate this version of Cacio e Pepe at Rome’s Mercato di Testaccio.
+We ate this version of Cacio e Pepe at Rome’s Mercato di Testaccio. | Image: ©2foodtrippers

 With no definitive origin story, the history of Cacio e Pepe follows two different paths – one mythical and one realistic.
 The former involves shepherds who wandered into the mountain with wheels of cheese and pasta in their bags.
 But to us realists, that version feels like BS.